noahhjackson/Rewind2B4/README.md

-- Hi, I’m NHJackson (@Rewind2B4)
+- Hi, I’m Noah Jackson

 - I’m interested in automation, all things raspberry Pi, a bit of arduino, and heaps of python.

-- I’m familiar with arduino code, python, matlab/simulink, and PLC programming (Omron, Beckhoff, etc).
+- I’m familiar with arduino code, python, matlab/simulink, and PLC programming (Omron).

 - I’m looking to collaborate on automation, computer vision, etc.